RachelWillis1/Rhonegletscher_DAS_Toolkit/README.md

 ## Overview

-This code repository supports the feature extraction, clustering, and visualization of cryoseismic events with Distributed Acoustic Sensing (DAS) data collected from Rhonegletscher, Switzerland.
+This code repository supports the feature extraction, ML, visualization, & initial analysis of cryoseismic events with Distributed Acoustic Sensing (DAS) data collected from Rhonegletscher, Switzerland.
 The core workflow involves:

 - Preprocessing and covariance-based feature extraction from DAS data
 - Comparison of supervised and unsupervised ML for event classification